Free Gratitude Prompts for Increased Wellbeing

 Obviously, it’s the second person.
 But why is that?

 Surprisingly, it comes down to gratitude.
 The state of being grateful and appreciative.
+(Made easier today through gratitude journal prompts)

 This post contains affiliate links, and I may earn a commission at no cost to you.
 I only mention products I love and recommend.
 See my disclaimer for more.